saktbv/sap_piper/documentation/docs/steps/transportRequestUploadSOLMAN.md

 * You have an SAP Solution Manager user account and the roles required for uploading.
 See [SAP Solution Manager Administration](https://help.sap.com/viewer/c413647f87a54db59d18cb074ce3dafd/7.2.12/en-US/11505ddff03c4d74976dae648743e10e.html).
 * You have a change document to which your transport request is coupled.
 * You have a transport request, which is the target container of the upload.
 * You have installed the Change Management Client with the needed certificates.
-See [Change Management Client](#Change Management Client).
+See [Change Management Client](#Change-Management-Client).

 ## Change Management Client

 The Change Management Client (CM Client) handles the access to SAP Solution Manager.
-The CM Client is a software running under Linux, which can initiate basic change management tasks in the Solution Manager as well as in the CTS.
+The CM Client is a software running under Linux, which can initiate basic change management tasks in the Solution Manager.
 The client is used by default as a [Docker image](https://hub.docker.com/r/ppiper/cm-client), but can also be installed as a [command line tool](https://github.com/SAP/devops-cm-client).